oopsie1412/better-blackboard/README.md

 - Golang backend
 - WebRTC calling (see oopsie1412/vchat) [currently limited to two users but more should come soon]
 - RSS based (TBD)
-- decent level of privacy
+- Privacy
+- Secure Logins